-- Complete application submitted electronically/postmarked on or before February 1. - Decisions will be released on a rolling basis beginning February 15. - Consideration for the First-Year Student Academic Scholarship program. - Enrollment Form and deposit returned by May 1. - Returning the Enrollment Form and deposit by this date makes you eligible to attend New Student Registration beginning in May.
+- Complete application submitted electronically/postmarked on or before February 1. - Decisions will be released by March 1. - Consideration for the First-Year Student Academic Scholarship program. - Enrollment Form and deposit returned by May 1.
+This deposit is refundable until May 1.